2i2c-org/infrastructure/docs/howto/operate/move-hub.md

 2. In the target NFS server, create a new ssh key-pair, with `ssh-keygen -f nfs-transfer-key`
-3. Append the public key `nfs-transfer-key.pub` to the source NFS server's `/home/ubuntu/.ssh/authorized_keys` file, so the target NFS server can open SSH connections to the source NFS server.
+3. Append the public key `nfs-transfer-key.pub` to the source NFS server's `/home/ubuntu/.ssh/authorized_keys` file.
+This way, the target NFS server will be able to open SSH connections to the source NFS server.
 4. Copy the NFS home directories from the source NFS server to the target NFS server, making sure that the NFS exports locations match up appopriately.
 For example, if the source NFS server has